Philippe-Forest/Philippe-Forest.github.io/watermark.md

 ---

-<p class="articletext">The implementation of this algorithm is pretty straightworfard, and can be found in <a href="https://colab.research.google.com/drive/1DUnfiuhqV2FR3V9jndP47zLTmsFhyNh2" class="linkedinlink">the notebook.</a>
+<p class="articletext">The implementation of this algorithm is pretty straightworfard, and can be found in <a href="https://colab.research.google.com/drive/1DUnfiuhqV2FR3V9jndP47zLTmsFhyNh2" class="linkedinlink">the notebook.</a> I implemented it on the CIFAR-10 and MNIST datasets, using a slighty improved version of <a href="https://en.wikipedia.org/wiki/LeNet" class="linkedinlink">LeNet.</a> I noticed a 2% decrease in accuracy on the CIFAR dataset when applying the watermarking, but I was able to successfully embed and retreive the message with a 100% recovery rate.

 ---